Deduplicate records in HubSpot

 When you want to import contact, company, deal, ticket, product, or custom object records, you can use a unique object ID to match up these records with existing records in HubSpot.
 This object ID can be used to deduplicate records during the import process, or to search for a specific record in HubSpot.

-Include the object ID column in your file when you import your records into HubSpot.
+- Include the [Object] ID column exactly as it appears in your file when you import your records into HubSpot.
 During the import process, select the Update existing [records] using "object ID" exported from HubSpot checkbox when you choose your file.

 HubSpot displays up to 2,000 of the most likely duplicates.
 Every few weeks, HubSpot will automatically recalculate these results.
 You can view when the next calculation will occur under the Manage duplicate [records] title.